-Words by Sean Moeller // Illustration by Johnnie Cluney // Sound engineering by Matt Oliver
+Words by Sean Moeller, Illustration by Johnnie Cluney, Recording engineered by Matt Oliver, Mastered by Sam Patlove

 If we've asked it once, we'll ask it a thousand times: Where did Dave Davison come from and where is he continually coming from?
 These are natural questions that seem to formulate every time the Chicago musician and lead singer for Maps & Atlases writes and then utters those written words out and through a microphone.
 He cuts angles and diverts thoughts into eagle's nests and uncharted territories.
 He should be crowned one of the most innovative and exciting singers in America today and the same adjectives should be used in discussing a band that just continues to branch out into new oddities.
 The group's records never stutter and never waver, but jump around like the typical temperatures of a Midwestern springtime, dashing left and right, while sweeping us up in a general feeling of vacationing daydreams and alcoholic drinks that will catch you off-guard with their deceptive proofs.
 It cuts out an enchanting territory of a place that used to feel more like home than it does now, filled with people who used to feel more like friends and lovers than they do now.